SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 publicly.
 For more details on how to become certified, please consult the corresponding [document](/standards/scs-0004-v1-achieving-certification).

-Get the testsuite by cloning [the SCS standards repo](https://github.com/SovereignCloudStack/standards/).
+Get the test suite by cloning [the SCS standards repo](https://github.com/SovereignCloudStack/standards/).
 In order to run the tests, you need to have normal customer (tenant) access to the cloud or container infrastructure that you want to test.
 (This is by design; we explicitly do not require nor recommend admin level access for normal compliance testing.)

-You can run the testsuite from any machine that has a working `python3-openstacksdk` (for the IaaS tests) or working `python3`, `kubectl` and `helm` (for the KaaS tests).
+You can run the test suite from any machine that has a working `python3-openstacksdk` (for the IaaS tests) or working `python3`, `kubectl` and `helm` (for the KaaS tests).
 Go to the checked out tree into the `Tests/` directory to run tests.
-Check that the tooling works, e.g. by issueing a command like `openstack --os-cloud=MYCLOUD catalog list` or `KUBECONFIG=~/.kube/MYCLUSTER.yaml kubectl get nodes -o wide`.
+Check that the tooling works, e.g. by issuing a command like `openstack --os-cloud=MYCLOUD catalog list` or `KUBECONFIG=~/.kube/MYCLUSTER.yaml kubectl get nodes -o wide`.

 Let's do a run against a sample environment: